 · Doors and Windows

 Did you know that a home renovation project involves installing new doors and leads that result in less cost in running the house?
-Solid colors and double-glazed windows are a costly renovations but produce benefits, both for the homeowner and a prospective buyer.
+Solid colors and double-glazed windows produce benefits, both for the homeowner and a prospective buyer.

 Homeowners are often guided by energy efficiency.
 The significance of using and downsizing energy-efficient appliances is reflected in the Energy Star ratings attached to most appliances.
 Renovating a kitchen with new cabinetry, stainless steel, granite, and flooring is the second most requested home renovation project.

-A new kitchen boosts your home’s value, and installing one of those energy-efficient appliances draws a buyer’s eye.
+A new kitchen boosts your home’s value, and buying one of those energy-efficient home appliances online will significantly reduce the electricity bill.

 · Small projects